 2. In programming, push is a function that can add one or more elements to the end of an array.
 For example, in the Perl code below push adds "three" to the end of the array to make it "one two three".
 With push, you could also push a variable to the end of an array or combine arrays by pushing another array to the end of an array.

 my @example = ('one', 'two'); push @example, 'three'; print "@example"; #Prints: one two three

 3. Push is another name for a back quote.

-4. Push may also be used to describe push technology, which is used with Internet-based communication.
+4. Push may also be used to describe push technology, which is used with Internet communication.